 ANTH 024 Prehistoric Archaeology

 This course offers an examination of the origins and development of culture from the earliest human fossils through the appearance of civilization, and an overview of the nature of archaeological data and interpretations.
 It provides an introduction to prehistoric archaeology as a sub-field of anthropology, or the "study of human behavior."
 It is divided roughly between the methods and theory of anthropological archaeology, and worldwide culture history, with emphasis given to cultural developments prior to the advent of writing and history.
-This course is required for the major in Anthropology and the minor in Archaeology.
-Offered fall and spring semesters.
+This course is required for the major in Anthropology, and is offered fall and spring semesters.

 ANTH 026 Biological Anthropology